Keyword research is the first thing on my blogging checklist. The reason is I want my content to be ranked for the right keywords.

 Google Keyword Planner

-The kwfinder search interface is very intuitive than Google keyword planner and as you can see, it gives you the exact search volume and search trend.
-Also, the PPC column shows the difficulty for PPC campaigns.
-The difficulty scale range if from 0 to 100.
+Moreover, the PPC column shows the difficulty of PPC campaigns.
+The difficulty scale ranges from 0 to 100.
 For example, 85 means, heavy competition and 35 means you can give it a try.

 The dashboard also contains the auto-complete tab which gives you the Google autocomplete results.
 Which is pretty cool and a useful feature.